hisstori/Frontend-Game/README.md

 	7. Utilized 'if' statements in order to check computer and player sequences for a match.

 ## Built With
   The website and game you are enjoying was built with HTML, CSS and Jqavascript.
   HTML - The text used.
   CSS - Used to style.
   JavaScript - Added all functionality.

 ## Authors
   * Ryan Brown

 ## Acknowledgements
   * SEI 35 cohort
+  * Zakk
+  * Shab
+  * Paula
+  * Ren
-  *
+  * freecodecamp (Simon panel tones)